-For Marina Reservoir, there are cleaning contractors employed by PUB to clear up the trash in our waterways every day.
+For Marina Reservoir, PUB employs cleaning contractors to help clear up the trash in our waterways every day.
 There are cleaners on boats driving around the reservoir to scoop up rubbish at least 12 hours a day 365 days a year.
-There are also cleaners walking along the shoreline to pick up rubbish.
-Besides cleaners, there are also devices like float booms, litter traps and gratings, placed at specific locations of canals and drains to collect litter.
+There are also cleaners walking along the shoreline to pick up rubbish and devices like float booms, litter traps and gratings, placed at specific locations of canals and drains to collect litter.

 Keeping the public areas around our waterways clean also helps in ensuring our waterways litter-free.
 Hence, it is a collective effort on both land and water.
 It is costly and a lot of work to ensure we remain clean whereas the better solution is to curb irresponsible littering by prevention.
 You can refer to the websites of PUB and NEA for more information.

 Do you have any interesting stories to share about your experiences cleaning up Singapore’s waterways?
 For example, any interesting trash you’ve picked up, or interesting biodiversity that you see?

 We have found lampposts, electric toy car, shared bikes, chairs, washing machine and even dustbin.
 You name it, we have probably picked it up.
 We often post interesting (or outrageous) trash on our Facebook and Instagram.

 There are also a lot of interesting wildlife in our waterways such as the monitor lizard, smooth-coated otter families, water hen, barn owl and herons.
 Often, we find live and dead fishes trapped in plastic bags, and red-eared sliders hooked by fishing lines.
 Hence, it is also very important to keep our waterways clean to sustain our rich biodiversity.